About Leah

 More than anything, I simply offer good intentions to the world through my work.
 As a painter, I take the tactile visual experiences that excite me (often textures, color combinations, animal figures...) and I use them to dream up enticing ideas that I've never seen before (lately, off the wall ideas that make me laugh out loud).

 I have not had much formal training in painting, but that is not to say I did this on my own.
 I graduated Magna Cum Laude, Phi Beta Kappa with a major in Philosophy and a major in Fine Art with an emphasis in sculpture and ceramics from Coe College in 2005.
 I learned a bit of color theory with Peter Thompson, drawing with Priscilla Steele, and took many sculpture and ceramic classes with the art department chair, John Beckleman who taught me a great deal about the elements and principles of design for 3-d artwork.
 He spent a lot of time talking open-mindedly with me about art and philosophy.
 To round out the end of my BA, I wrote an introspective senior thesis called “Truth and Artifact,” that details my time in college and my journey to understand art at the time.
 I shared the Marvin Cone Prize for outstanding senior body of work for my sculpture and drawings.
 I spent a semester in New York and apprenticed to Sculptors Romelo Del Dio and Lee Tribe.
 While there, I went to many museums and performances and frequently drew at the Art Student's League and the Metropolitan Museum of Art.
-Most recently and informally, I've received helpful guidance from my friend and master portrait painter Duffy Sheridan in Florence, Arizona.
+More recently, I received some helpful guidance from my friend and master portrait painter Duffy Sheridan before he moved to Oregon.
+I've taken some portrait classes periodically from the Scottsdale Artist School, and I gather a lot of helpful guidance from listening to Jeff Hein's podcast the Undraped Artist.

 My original artwork is collected by people with a sense of humor and appreciation for fine details all across the United States and prints and books have been sent to collectors throughout the world.